mozilla/DeepSpeech/doc/BUILDING.rst

 Dependencies
 ------------

-If you follow these instructions, you should compile your own binaries of DeepSpeech (built on TensorFlow using Bazel).
+If you follow these instructions, you should compile your own binaries of Mozilla Voice STT (built on TensorFlow using Bazel).

 For more information on configuring TensorFlow, read the docs up to the end of `"Configure the Build" <https://www.tensorflow.org/install/source#configure_the_build>`_.

 Checkout source code
 ^^^^^^^^^^^^^^^^^^^^

-Clone DeepSpeech source code (TensorFlow will come as a submdule):
+Clone Mozilla Voice STT source code (TensorFlow will come as a submdule):

 .. code-block::